Rebates, Fees & Refund Policy

 All rebates can be applied for up to two instruments and one small ensemble.
 Taking lessons on a third instrument and/or second small ensemble will be charged in full.

-Financial Need rebates are automatically granted to students with demonstrated financial needs as determined by the Office of Student Financial Services (SFS).
+Financial Need rebates are automatically granted to undergraduate students with demonstrated financial needs as determined by the Office of Student Financial Services (SFS).
 All need-based awards require verification of aid status by SFS.
 Please note that financial assistance is only available for undergraduate students.
-Graduate students in departments other than Music are not eligible for rebates.
+Graduate students in departments other than Music are not eligible for rebates or financial aid.

-Students with exceptional need may petition Ben Worley for full coverage of private lessons.
+Undergraduate students with exceptional need may petition Music Support for full coverage of private lessons.
 Petitions will not be accepted after the “No refunds given” deadline (See Refund Policies below).
 Students must re-petition at the beginning of each academic year.

 Refund Policies